hzeller/timg/man/timg.1.md

 :    Arrange images in a grid.
 If only one parameter is given, arranges in a
     square grid (e.g. **-\-grid=3** makes a 3x3 grid).
-Alternatively, you can choose columns and rows that should fit on one terminal (e.g. **-\-grid=3x2**)
+Alternatively, you can choose columns and rows that should fit on one terminal (e.g. **-\-grid=3x2**).
+    This is a very useful option if you want to browse images (see examples below).

 **-w** &lt;*seconds*&gt;
 :   Wait time between images when multiple images are given on the command
     line.
 Fractional values are allowed, so **-w3.1415** would wait approximately π seconds between images.

 **-a**
-:   Switch off anti aliasing.
+:   Switch off anti-aliasing.
 The images are scaled down to show on the
     minimal amount of pixels, so some smoothing is applied for best visual effect.
-This switches off that smoothing.
+This option switches off that smoothing.

 **-b** &lt;*background-color*&gt;
 :    Set the background color for transparent images.
 Common HTML/SVG/X11
-     color strings are supported, such as **purple**,
-     ***#00ff00** or **rgb(0, 0, 255)**.
+     color strings are supported, such as **purple**, **#00ff00** or **rgb(0, 0, 255)**.

+     The special value **none** switches off blending background color and relies on the terminal to provide alpha-blending.
+This works well with kitty and iterm2 graphics, but might result in less blended edges for the text-block based pixelations.

+     Another special value is **auto**:

+       * For graphics modes, this behaves like `none`, sending RGBA images for alpha-blending directly in the terminal.
-     As a 'special' color, **auto** is allowed, which attempts to query the terminal for its background color (Best effort; not all terminals support that).
+       * For text-block modes, this attempts to query the terminal for its background color (Best effort; not all terminals support that).
 If detection fails, the fallback is 'black'.

-     The special value **none** switches off blending background color.
+    Default is **auto**.

 **-B** &lt;*checkerboard-other-color*&gt;
 :   Show the background of a transparent image in a checkerboard pattern with
     the given color, which alternates with the **-b** color.
-    Supported color specifications like in **-b**.
+    The allows for HTTML/SVG/X11 colors like **-b**.

+    The checkerboard pattern has blocks one character cell wide and half a cell high (see `--pattern-size` to change).

+    A common combination would be to use `-bgray -Bdarkgray` for backgrounds known from image editors.

 **-\-pattern-size**=&lt;*size-factor*&gt;
 :   Scale background checkerboard pattern by this factor.